-Why Meaningful Youth Engagement?
+Why Meaningful Youth Engagement and Co-Leadership?

 “Adolescents and young people are the direct line to hugely diverse realities…[we’re] experiencing a ‘never-before opportunity’ to maximize the potential of young people as central actors in addressing their sexual and reproductive health needs.” -Young People Advancing Sexual and Reproductive Health:

 Toward a New Normal (YIELD)

 “Meaningful adolescent and youth engagement is an inclusive, intentional, mutually-respectful partnership.” -Global Consensus Statement on Meaningful Adolescent and Youth Engagement

 “Young people should be at the forefront of global change and innovation.
 Empowered, they can be key agents for development and peace.
 If, however, they are left on society’s margins, all of us will be impoverished.
 Let us ensure that all young people have every opportunity to participate fully in the lives of their societies." -Kofi Annan, seventh Secretary-General of the United Nations and Nobel Peace Prize Laureate